-The CSE498 laboratory is 3352 Engineering Building.
+The Capstone Experience Lab Sponsored By Urban Science The lab is 3352 Engineering Building.

-The lab has a key code lock, which we will give to you.
+The Capstone Experience Lab has a key code lock, which we will give to you.
 Each team will be assigned two PC's, one to be used as a server and one to be used as a development machine.
 The choice of operating system-most likely Windows or Linux-will be up to the team and depend on the needs of the client and the experience of the team.
 Each team will be completely responsible for its machines, including building them, maintaining them, securing them (both internally and externally), and backing them up.

-The CSE498 laboratory includes a conference area that can be used for team meetings and for conference calls with clients.
+The Capstone Experience Lab includes a conference area that can be used for team meetings and for conference calls with clients.
 Use of the conference area is scheduled via a shared Google calendar.
 Follow the Conference Calendar link on the course web site to access the calendar.
 Follow the Calendar Help and Policies link for instructions on using the calendar.